7hekaka/newcytosim/doc/main/runs.md

 The canonical way to use cytosim is to call `sim` to calculate a simulation, and then `play` to display the results once `sim` has finished:

 	sim
 	play

-By default, `sim` uses the configuration file `config.cym` in the current directory.
+By default, `sim` uses the configuration file `config.cym` in the current directory, and `play` will read two files written by `sim`: `properties.cmo` and `objects.cmo`.
 If you do not want to wait until `sim` finishes, you may run `sim` in the background:

 	sim&

-You can then use `play` to display the partial results at any time, even if `sim` is still running.
+You can then use `play` at any time to display the partial results, even if `sim` is still running.
 This works because `sim` access the result files for writting, and `play` only for reading.
 You could also open a second terminal window to run `play` while `sim` is still running.
 Learn [how to convert the results into a movie](making_movies.md).

 # Overnight Run